LiorKogan/V1/README.md

 Such typed and untyped entities are required to have no assignments; hence, trivially, no assignments would be reported.
 Such concrete entities would not be reported as well (see Q20).

 Implicit latent pattern-entities are depicted with a **gray 'no report' icon** on their top-right.
-These icons are automatically added by the interactive pattern builder/visualizer tool and may not be added/removed by the pattern composer.
+These icons are automatically added by the interactive pattern-builder/visualizer tool and may not be added/removed by the pattern composer.

 An entity right of a combiner is not depicted as implicit latent even if it is implicit latent according to one or more branches (see Q35).